 - In case of a subsidiary, its parent company’s liability is limited to the amount of share capital contributed to the subsidiary, whereas a branch office and representative office have their liabilities extending to their parent company.

-Still uncertain about branch vs subsidiary vs representative office - which type of entity in Hong Kong is best-suited for your foreign company?
+Still uncertain about branch vs subsidiary vs representative office – which type of business presence is best suited for your foreign company?
 Feel free to contact us for more useful advice!